Statistical Inference for Model Parameters in Stochastic Gradient Descent: High-dimensional Linear Regression

+Note that in the existing literature, $\widehat{x}_{\mathrm{Lasso}}$ and $\widehat{\Omega}$ are obtained via deterministic convex optimization.
+Therefore, debiased Lasso approaches cannot be directly applied to the stochastic setting in this work.
+To address this issue, we propose to compute the estimators for both $x^*$ and $\Omega$ using the Regularization Annealed epoch Dual AveRaging (RADAR) algorithm \cite{agarwal2012stochastic}, which is a variant of SGD.
+Similar to SGD, RADAR computes the stochastic gradient on one data point at each iteration.
+Please refer to \cite{agarwal2012stochastic} for more details of the RADAR algorithm.
+The reason why we use RADAR instead of the vanilla SGD is because RADAR provides the optimal convergence rate in terms of the $\ell_1$-norm.
+In particular, we apply RADAR to the following $\ell_1$-regularized problem,

+and let $\widehat{x}_n$ be the solution output from RADAR with $n$ iterations.
+Similarly, we again use stochastic optimization instead of deterministic optimization in the node-wise Lasso in \eqref{eq:L1_nodewise_det}, that is, applying RADAR to the following optimization problem for each dimension $1 \leq j \leq d$,

+where $a_j$ is the $j$-th coordinate of the population design vector $a$ and $a_{-j}$ is the subvector of $a$ without the $j$-th coordinate.
+Given $\widehat{\gamma}^j$ from solving \eqref{eq:L1_nodewise} via the iterative stochastic algorithm, the inverse covariance estimator $\widehat{\Omega}$ is constructed according to \eqref{eq:M}.

-It is noteworthy that although the proposed $\widehat{\Omega}$ is in the same form as the estimator for $A^{-1}$ in \cite{vandegeer14asy}, our $\widehat{\gamma}^j$ is different from the one in \cite{vandegeer14asy}.
-More precisely, our $\widehat{\gamma}^j$ is the solution from a stochastic gradient based algorithm while \citet{vandegeer14asy} obtained $\widehat{\gamma}^j$ from a deterministic optimization.
-Given all these ingredients in place, we present the stochastic gradient based construction of confidence interval for $x^*_j$ for $j\in \{1, \ldots, d\}$ in Algorithm \ref{algo:high_CI}.
+It is noteworthy that although the proposed $\widehat{\Omega}$ is of the same form as the estimator for $A^{-1}$ in \cite{vandegeer14asy}, our $\widehat{\gamma}^j$ is different from the one in \cite{vandegeer14asy}.
+More precisely, our $\widehat{\gamma}^j$ is the output of a stochastic gradient-based algorithm, while \cite{vandegeer14asy} obtained $\widehat{\gamma}^j$ from deterministic optimization in \eqref{eq:L1_nodewise_det}.
+With all these ingredients in place, we present the stochastic gradient based construction of the confidence interval for $x^*_j$ for $j\in \{1, \ldots, d\}$ in Algorithm \ref{algo:high_CI}.
 The hypothesis test can also be performed once the estimator of the asymptotic variance of $\widehat{x}_j^d$ is available (see Theorem \ref{thm:high_inf}).
 We note that the proposed method is computationally more efficient than the methods based on deterministic optimization.
-It only requires one pass of the data with the computational cost $O(n d^2)$ and is applicable to online data (in contrast to hundreds to thousands passes of data with deterministic optimization algorithms used in existing methods).
+It only requires one pass of the data with the total per-iteration complexity $O(d^2)$ (note that the node-wise Lasso needs to solve $d$ optimization problems) and is applicable to online data (in contrast to multiple passes of data with deterministic optimization used in existing methods).
+The details of the algorithm are provided in Algorithm \ref{algo:high_CI}.

-The reason why we use RADAR instead of the vanilla SGD is because RADAR provides the optimal convergence rate in terms of the $\ell_1$-norm.
-In particular, as a corollary of Proposition 1 in \cite{agarwal2012stochastic}, we obtain the following proposition.